Free Application for Federal Student Aid (FAFSA)

 - Summer 2018: May 21 - 25, 2018

 Graduate students: you can pick up your voucher from Graduate Division, located on the fourth floor of the main campus Student Services Center building.
-Please see Graduate Division for rules and regulations regarding voucher distribution.
+Please contact your graduate coordinator for eligibility rules and for the date(s) of voucher distribution.

 If you are a Skaggs School of Pharmacy or School of Medicine student, you can pick up your voucher from your respective office of student affairs.
 Please see the School of Pharmacy or School of Medicine for details.